-Give your squid a quick rinse out and remove the quills from inside the main body.
+Give your squid a quick rinse out under the tap.
 Place them in a dish to marinate with some olive oil, a generous pinch of sumac, a few slices of lemon and some pepper.
-Cover and keep to one side.
+Cover and put in the fridge.

 Wash and chop the chard into thick ribbons, slicing the colourful stalks in half, lengthways.
-Slice your tomatoes and set aside in a bowl with some olive oil, a pinch of salt and a crack of pepper.
+Slice the tomatoes and set aside in a bowl with some olive oil, salt and pepper.

 If you have a gas hob, use a pair of tongs to turn the whole aubergine over a naked flame until the outer skin is completely scorched but the centre is soft and smokey.
 Without a gas hob, you can half the aubergine and, scoring the middle in a criss-cross pattern, place it under the oven grill for 10 minutes.

 Spoon the fragrant, smokey aubergine into a bowl, making sure to discard all of the charred skin.
-Add a squeeze of lemon, a pinch of sumac, a splash of olive oil and some salt and pepper and mash together with a fork until combined and relatively smooth.
+Add a squeeze of lemon juice, a pinch of sumac, splash of olive oil and salt and pepper and mash together with a fork until combined and relatively smooth.

-Now carefully spoon the smokey aubergine into the bodies of the squid and use a cocktail stick to secure the ends, otherwise the aubergine will spill out when frying.
+Now carefully spoon the smokey aubergine into the bodies of the squid and use a cocktail stick to secure the ends shut, otherwise the aubergine will spill out when frying.

 Heat a little oil in a frying pan over a medium-high heat and line up the stuffed squid.
 Cook for 2-3 minutes on each side, adding the tentacles in at the end.
-Watch them curl up in the heat 🙂
+Watch these curl up as they cook 🙂

 Set the squid aside and cover with some foil to keep them hot.
-Meanwhile melt a knob of butter and fry through your chard in the same pan; the leaves will absorb all the flavours of the squid.
+Meanwhile melt a knob of butter and fry through your chard in the same pan; the leaves will absorb all the flavours left behind by the squid.